nick-running/handle-counter/README.md

-Simpl,lightweight and easy to use jQuery handle count plugin
+Simple,lightweight and easy to use jQuery handle count plugin, it can minus num, plus num, edit num with validation.